tsamoura/tsamoura.github.io/_news/announcement_15.md

 related_posts: false
 ---

-Honored to receive an invitation by the <a href="https://www.leverhulme.ac.uk">Leverhulme Trust</a> to review grant application proposals :sparkles:
+Honored to receive an invitation by the <a href="https://www.leverhulme.ac.uk">Leverhulme Trust</a> to become a reviewer for grant application proposals :sparkles: